Can Canadians be Accidental Americans? Do they Need to Pay U.S. Taxes?

 In general, the obligation to file FBAR exists when the aggregate value of the taxpayer’s covered accounts exceeds $10,000.
 One’s obligation to file FATCA is dependent on both one’s tax filing status and whether the taxpayer qualifies as a foreign resident.
 A CPA or tax professional can help you determine if you have an obligation to file FBAR, FATCA, or both.

 Generally speaking, penalties for foreign account reporting failures are harsh.
 Even an accidental failure to file FBAR can result in a penalty of $10,000.
 More serious failures can result in a penalty of the greater of 50% of the account balance or $100,000.
 Penalties for FATCA failures can also result in a $10,000 penalty followed by additional penalties for continued non-compliance.
 Due to the potential for huge fines, maintaining compliance with these obligations is essential.

 Work with a CPA Experienced in International Tax Issues

 At U.S. Tax Help, CPA Ted Kleinman has helped many expatriates achieve or maintain compliance with their U.S. tax obligations.
 If you are concerned about being an accidental American living in Canada or in other foreign nations, Ted can help you assess whether you have a tax and foreign disclosure obligation.
-To schedule a free initial review of your concerns, call U.S. Tax Help at (541) 923-0903.
+To schedule a review of your concerns, call U.S. Tax Help at (541) 923-0903.
 You can also contact Ted by completing the web form in the upper right